tdh8316/triangler/README.md

   -v, --verbose         Set logger level as DEBUG (default: False)
 ```

-The `POISSON_DISK` option is extremely slow, however it can provide the best result.
+The `POISSON_DISK` option is extremely slow, while it can provide the best result.

 It takes a minimum of 5 seconds to a maximum of 3 minutes.